Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/ResNet50_for_TensorFlow/EnvPerformChcek/README.md

  **Matters needing attention**

 For the check of computing power, you need to obtain the npusmi tool query of product release

+Supplement some requirements for relevant parameters obtained by npusmi tool:

+Device count no less than 8
+Device health status should be 0 (normal)
+Device memory frequency no less than 1000 HZ
+Device HBM frequency no less than 1000 HZ
+RoCE network health status should be 0(RDFX_DETECT_OK) or 6(RDFX_DETECT_INIT) AICPU current frequency no less than 2000
+AICPU num no less than 14
+AICore frequency no less than 1000 HZ